ClickHouse/ClickHouse/docs/en/operations/system-tables/trace_log.md

 - `size` ([Int64](../../sql-reference/data-types/int-uint.md)) - For trace types `Memory`, `MemorySample` or `MemoryPeak` is the amount of memory allocated, for other trace types is 0.
 - `event` ([LowCardinality(String)](../../sql-reference/data-types/lowcardinality.md)) - For trace type `ProfileEvent` is the name of updated profile event, for other trace types is an empty string.
 - `increment` ([UInt64](../../sql-reference/data-types/int-uint.md)) - For trace type `ProfileEvent` is the amount of increment of profile event, for other trace types is 0.
+- `weight` ([Int64](../../sql-reference/data-types/int-uint.md)) - For trace type `MemoryProfile`: the amount of memory that this row represents, in bytes.
+Different from `size`, which is the size of the allocation.
+For things like flame graphs, it's important to use `weight` and not `size`.
+E.g. a sample randomly chosen from 1000 8-byte allocations would have weight 8000, same as a sample representing one 8000-byte allocation.
+For other trace types: 1.
+- `profile_id` ([LowCardinality(String)](../../sql-reference/data-types/string.md)) - For trace type `MemoryProfile`: UUID of the dump (snapshot).
+All rows with the same `profile_id` are written simultaneously, atomically.
+Normally you would make a flame graph out of one such dump, or the union of dumps from multiple servers.

 **Example**